-Spot Fleet does allow you to diversify across different AZs and networks.
-Unlike Auto Scaling Group, Spot Fleet, by default, does not take into consideration even re-balancing of instances across AZs (use Auto Scaling Groups instead if AZ-rebalance is key for your workload).
-Spot Fleet does support types maintain
+Spot Fleet allows you to diversify across different AZs and networks.
+However, unlike Auto Scaling groups, it does re-balance instances across AZs.
+Therefore, consider using Auto Scaling groups instead if AZ-rebalance is key for your workload.
+Spot Fleet supports types maintain

 and request